benmvp/slides/2020/qconplus/mixins-hooks.md

 - The render prop pattern is a pretty great pattern
   * Because it piggybacks on regular ol' React
   * Render props also are a complete replacement of HOCs
-  * They do everything HOCs can do + more
+  * Because render props can do everything HOCs can do + more
-  * Even new React 16 APIs started adopting it (React 16 Context for instance)
+  * Even new React 16 APIs started adopting render props (React 16 Context for instance)
-- However, there are still a couple of gotchas
+- However, there are still a couple of pain points
-- React `PropTypes` only have `PropTypes.func`
+- 1/ React `PropTypes` only have `PropTypes.func`
   * There's no public definition of what parameters the function will pass
-  * Is `theme` and object or a single value?
+  * What's the shape of `translations`?
   * What properties are in `authData`?
-  * What's the shape of `translations`?
+  * Is `theme` and object or a single value?
   * It can be trick to know without something like TypeScript
-- Also as we can see here... when there are multiple render props
+- 2/ Also as we can see here... when there are multiple render props
   * Things can get a bit crazy
   * With render props the entire UI is nested w/in the function prop
   * So here we're 6 levels indented before we even begin the real UI
-- The nice thing though is that the order in which the nesting needs to be is clearer
+- The nice thing though is that the order in which the nesting needs to be in is clearer
   * So if the `<Theme>` component somehow needed data from the `<Auth>` component
   * We'd manually pass it as a prop to `<Theme>`
-  * With HOCs that would all handle behind the scenes
+  * With HOCs that would all be handled behind the scenes
   * And it wouldn't be clear which order the enhancers needed to be in
 - But overall render props worked well for sharing non-visual logic